- This course is a study of the deeper principles behind programming

 operational semantics and type systems, mathematical approaches to program meaning.

-has features including type inference, and higher-order functions that make it worthy of study in its own right.
+has features including type inference that make it worthy of study in its own right.

 - This course is mathematical in nature and so is recommended for upper-level undergraduate students with strong mathematics skills, or for graduate students.
 It is not recommended for sophomores.